 Special Revenue Funds - account for the proceeds of specific revenue sources that are legally restricted to expenditures for specified purposes.
-The City budgets eight special revenue funds.
+The City budgets ten special revenue funds.
 The Hotel/Motel Tax Fund receives its primary revenues from hotel/motel tax revenues.
+The Convention Services Fund accounts for operations at the City's convention center.
 The Ellen Trout Zoo Building Fund receives admissions fees and donations from Zoo patrons to be used specifically for improvements and exhibits to the Zoo.
 The Special Recreation Fund receives user fees from athletic associations and leagues for maintenance of the athletic fields and facilities.
-The Pines Theater Special Events Fund is used to account for the financial transactions associated with a series of cultural events to be held at the recently renovated historic Pines Theater.
+The Pines Theater Fund accounts for the financial transactions associated with operation and maintenance of the historic Pines Theater.
 The Municipal Court Security/Technology Fund receives a set fee from each fine collected in Municipal Court.
 These funds are used to purchase security equipment as well as salaries for security employees and to purchase computer equipment and software for the Municipal Court.
 The Main Street/Community Development Downtown Fund is supported from events, entertainment and festivals that take place in the City's downtown area.
 The Animal Control Kurth Grant Fund is supported solely by the Kurth Foundation.
 These funds are to be used for the support of the Kurth Memorial Animal Shelter.
 The Animal's Attic Gift Shop revenues are strictly donations.
 These contributions are used to purchase vaccines and medicines for animals in the Shelter.
+The Marketing & Tourism Fund maximizes hotel occupancy within the city through marketing.
 The special revenue funds are governmental fund types and therefore these budgets are prepared on a modified accrual basis as outlined in the General Fund section above.